Cornell in Chippewa County, Wisconsin — The American Midwest (Great Lakes)

 Location.
 45° 9.965′ N, 91° 9.324′ W. Marker is in Cornell, Wisconsin, in Chippewa County.
 Marker can be reached from Bridge Street (State Highway 64) 0.2 miles west of Park Road, on the right when traveling west.
+Marker is located in Mill Yard Park by the Cornell Pulpwood Stacker.
 Touch for map.
-Marker is located in Mill Yard Park by the Cornell Pulpwood Stacker.
 Marker is at or near this postal address: 51 Bridge Street, Cornell WI 54732, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Ezra Cornell (here, next to this marker); Jean Brunet (here, next to this marker); Cornell Pulpwood Stacker (about 300 feet away, measured in a direct line); Cornell Women's Club Tablet (approx. half a mile away); Holcombe Logging Disaster (approx. 4.3 miles away); The Holcombe Indian (approx. 4.3 miles away); The Cobban Bridge (approx. 4.9 miles away); Bohemian National Cemetery (approx. 8.4 miles away).
 Touch for a list and map of all markers in Cornell.